 Step 1: The request for applications for any given funding opportunity will typically detail the max budget, project duration, and allowable costs which are helpful beginning perimeters.
 Begin by determining how much you are able to expend in total and adjust the scope of your project accordingly.

-Step 2: Download a standard budget template (or multi-PI budget template) and have a piece of scratch paper handy.
+Step 2: Download a Single Department Budget Template (most commonly used) or the Cross Departmental With Multi PI Budget Template and have a piece of scratch paper handy.
 If the Excel form is not helpful, begin with general categories of expenses on your piece of paper.
 The most common, acceptable categories are the following (in order):

 - You can also use the Department of Human Resources Benefits Calculator.